-Main suspect in Danish fraud case arrested in South Africa
+Main suspect in Danish fraud case held in South African jail

-COPENHAGEN, Denmark (AP) — A Danish woman considered the main suspect in a fraud case that caused a Danish government welfare agency to lose at least 111 million kroner ($17 million) has been arrested in South Africa.
+JOHANNESBURG (AP) — A Danish woman considered the main suspect in a fraud case that caused a Danish government welfare agency to lose at least 111 million kroner ($17 million) has been arrested in South Africa.

 Denmark’s top prosecution authority said Britta Nielsen was arrested Monday in Johannesburg, and Denmark will seek her extradition.